Vladimir Sollogub: Childhood and studying in Dorpat

 Vladimir spent winters mostly in Saint Petersburg and summers in Pavlovsk.
 In both cities he socialized with peers from aristocratic society.
 Young Sollogub was jaunty and witty, and even though he looked quite plain at the time (as people remember), people often invited him to dinners because he was able to "revive and exhilarate".
 Among Vladimir's entertainments were participation in the court theater, amateur performances and tableau vivant, which were organized by his father, who also participated as a singer and actor.

 In 1819–1820, Vladimir traveled to Paris with his parents and brother Lev.
 In the summer of 1822, the young boy went to his mother's estate, "Nikolskoe", Simbirsk Governorate.
 There he discovered for himself the world of the Russian province.
 The manager of the estate was Vasiliy Grigorovich (the father of Dmitry Grigorovich), with whom the writer would keep in touch between 1840–1860.

 Having received the perfect home studying and wishing to pursue a diplomatic career, Vladimir entered the philosophical department of the University of Dorpat.
 The wealth of his family decreased at that time, so his life was modest.
 However, he didn't skip student games and tried to imitate Nikolay Yazykov, who had studied at the university earlier.
 Here in the university, Sollogub became acquainted with Vasily Zhukovsky, the family of Karamzin (especially with Andrey Karamzin who also was a student that time), Pyotr Vyazemsky and future surgeons Nikolay Pirogov and Fyodor Inozemtsev, and the future lawyers Pyotr Redkin, Pyotr Kalmikov, Ivan Zolotarev, Yuri Arnold.
 Sollogub became a habitué of several musical-literary salons hosted by landrat Karl Gotthard von Liphart and Professors Vasiliy Perevoshikov and Ivan Moyer.
-Besides studying, Vladimir played music, wrote plays, participated in amateur performances, and — all in all — lead a life of a "typical bursch."
+Besides studying, Sollogub played music, wrote plays, participated in amateur performances, and – all in all – lead a life of a "typical bursch".

 Living and studying in Dorpat was a major event in Sollogub's life and was which was reflected in some of his works, e. g., "Dva Studenta" (Russian: "Два Студента", "Two Students"), "Aptekarsha" (Russian: "Аптекарша", "A Lady Chemist"), and a narrative "Neokonchennie Povesti" (Russian: "Неоконченные повести", "Unfinished stories"); and which would later make Sollogub close to Nikolay Yazykov.
 Summer holidays were spent in St. Petersburg and Pavlovsk, just as before his studying.
 Here in Pavlovsk in 1831, Sollogub became acquainted with Nikolai Gogol, who was, at that, time a gouverneur of Vladimir's cousin, Count Vasilchikov, who was suffering from dementia.
 In the same year, he met and became acquainted with Alexander Pushkin.

 Sollogub graduated from the university as a "valid student", not as a "candidate."
 The author himself explained this outcome as the result of a combination of bad luck on exams and a conflict with a professor.